GSA/piv-guides/_networkconfig/10_AMA.md

 * _Set the _Domain Functional Level_ to _Windows Server 2008 R2_.
 * Add a group membership to the user’s Kerberos token.
 When a user's PIV login is authenticated, it will activate the group membership.

-### Patch for Key Distribution Center (KDC) Error
+### Hotfix for Windows® 2008 R2 Key Distribution Center (KDC) Error

-* The Windows Server® 2008 R2 Hotfix corrects the known Key Distribution Center (KDC) error, "Access tokens are not updated correctly when you enable authentication mechanism assurance in a Windows Server 2008 R2-based domain."
+* A Windows Server® 2008 R2-based Domain Hotfix corrects the known KDC error, "Access tokens are not updated correctly when you enable authentication mechanism assurance in a Windows Server 2008 R2-based domain."
 Go to:&nbsp;&nbsp; [Microsoft Hotfix](http://support.microsoft.com/kb/2771254){:target="_blank"}.